Header image via Chicago Tribune

 “You just have to keep your mind and eyes open, look for patterns and insights and not just view each as a separate chapter.
 How do you, as you evolve, continue to expand your understanding and insights into things?
 It’s a cumulative knowledge based on a lot of experiences.
 Even though at the time, they might seem odd and not particularly helpful.
 As I look back, some of those odd experiences ended up being super helpful.”

-Steve shared his journey into the tech industry and answered student questions over the course of the call.
+Steve shared his journey into the tech industry and answered learner questions over the course of the call.
 Interested in checking out more AMAs from Kenzie Academy?
 Head over to our YouTube page to hear from more movers and shakers in the tech industry.

 Full Video Transcript